KonnorRogers/rails-islands/README.md

 - The steps for making an island are very manual right now by needing to wrap in a `<turbo-frame>`, supply an `id`, and manually add the CSS / JS files to be loaded in the view.
 (Check out [app/views/islands](/app/views/islands) and check out the `.html.erb` partials to see how this is done.

-- Right now only 1 island is allowed per page due to how `<turbo-frame>` requires ids to work properly.
+- Right now only 1 instance of any particular island is allowed per page due to how `<turbo-frame>` requires ids to work properly.
 This seems fine...I doubt you load the same island twice.
 This will also inject your CSS / JS from your island multiple times as well.

 ## Running the repo